MichaelCurrin/dev-cheatsheets/cheatsheets/go/commands/build.md

 $ go build main.go
 ```

+The result will be files:

 - `main.go`
 - `main`

-Given `main.go` in the subdirectory:
+Given `main.go` in a subdirectory:

 ```sh
 $ go build cmd/myapp/main.go
 ```

-Output is still at the root.
+The result will be files:

 - `cmd/myapp/main.go`
 - `main`